 Where can I use my IC card?

-IC Cards were originally intended to pay fares only on train systems back when they first started appearing around 2001.
-Nonetheless, they have now expanded their reach across most major cities and work on almost all public transportation such as trains, buses, subways and streetcars.
+IC Cards were initially intended to pay fares only on train systems back when they first started appearing around 2001.
+Nonetheless, they have expanded their reach across most major cities and work on almost all public transportation such as trains, buses, subways (including the Tokyo metro), and streetcars.
 Note that highway and night buses are not included and often require purchasing tickets in advance.

 Which IC card covers which area?

-Since 2013, the operators of the 10 cards listed previously made it possible to use these cards almost everywhere in Japan.
-In other words, no matter which card you own, it will be compatible with the other 9 transportation systems.
+Since 2013, the operators of the ten cards listed have made it possible to use them almost everywhere in Japan.
+In other words, no matter which card you own, it will be compatible with the other nine transportation systems.

-An IC card will enable you to easily transfer between train lines without having to purchase a new ticket each time you make a connection, but only within the same area.
-For example, if you own a Suica and you start your trip from Tokyo, your destination needs to be inside the Suica covered area, in this case the Greater Tokyo, Niigata or Sendai region.
+A prepaid IC card will enable you to quickly transfer between subway lines without purchasing a new ticket each time you make a connection, but only within the same area.
+For example, suppose you own a Suica and start your trip from Tokyo.
+In that case, your destination needs to be inside the Suica-covered area, in this case, the Greater Tokyo, Niigata, or the Sendai region.

-It goes without saying that it is not possible to use IC cards outside of the above 10 cards’ covered areas because the rest of the country is not equipped to support such system.
+It is impossible to use regular IC cards outside of the above ten cards’ covered areas because the rest of the country is not equipped to support such a system.

 Where to get an IC card?

-To use your IC card at a train station, simply place it on top of the card reader, wait for the clicking sound, and the gates will open.
+To use your IC card at a train station, place it on top of the card reader, wait for the clicking sound, and the ticket gate will open.
 The fare for the ride will be automatically deducted from your card once you exit the gates of your final destination station.

-If the gates won’t open, chances are you don’t have enough money to pay for the full fare.
-Just head towards the fare adjustment machines located nearby and recharge your IC card.
+If the ticket gate doesn’t open, you don’t have enough money to pay for the total fare.
+Just head towards the nearby fare adjustment machines and recharge your prepaid IC card.

 How to top it up?

 There are ticket machines in most train stations where you can recharge your IC card.
-You just have to insert your card, chose your language and follow the on-screen instructions.
-All types of IC cards can be recharged without a problem via ticket machines as long as they display the ¨IC¨ logo.
-Always remember to take some cash with you because Japanese ticket machines don’t accept credit cards.
+You just have to insert your card, choose your language and follow the on-screen instructions.
+All IC cards can be recharged without problem via ticket machines as long as they display the ¨IC¨ logo.
+Always take some cash with you because Japanese ticket machines don’t accept credit cards.

-It is also possible to recharge it in the bus; however, you need to ask the driver to do it for you, which is not always ideal.
+It is also possible to recharge it on the bus; however, you need to ask the driver to do it for you, which is not always ideal.